Accelerated Online Bachelor's Programs in North Carolina 2026

 Campbell University's online accelerated program offers flexibility to busy adults who want to earn their bachelor's degree.
 Courses are designed in eight-week terms with available concentrations in areas such as accounting, special education, homeland security, and communication studies.

-Time to completion: Four years or less (varies)
+Time to completion: Three years (varies)

 Accreditation: SACSCOC